Semidefinite relaxations for high-dimensional entanglement in the steering scenario

-Furthermore, we can also consider assemblages obtained with other types of quantum measurements than MUBs.
+Furthermore, we can also consider assemblages obtained with measurements other than MUBs.
 For instance, we can apply to $\rho_v$ a set of $d^2$ binary measurements corresponding to a symmetric informationally complete set of projections.
-Such measurements are given by $\{P_x,\openone-P_x\}_{x=1}^{d^2}$ with $P_x$ being a rank-one projector with the property that $\Tr(P_iP_j)=\frac{1}{d+1}$ for $i\neq j$.
-Such sets are known to exists up to dimension 151 \cite{Fuchs_sic}, and they have previously been employed both in tests of Schmidt numbers and steering.
+These are given by $\{P_x,\openone-P_x\}_{x=1}^{d^2}$ with $P_x$ being a rank-one projector with the property that $\Tr(P_iP_j)=\frac{1}{d+1}$ for $i\neq j$.
 We have considered the cases of $d=3$ and $d=4$.
-For the former, we find genuine three-dimensional steering when $v>0.7906$.
-For the latter, we certify $r>2$ and $r>3$ for any visibility higher than $0.6917$ and $0.8753$ respectively.
-In both cases level 2 of the hierarchy was used.\\
+For $d=3$, we find genuine three-dimensional steering under general measurements for $v>0.7906$.
+For $d=4$, we certify a maximal Schmidt number ($r>3$) when $v>0.8634$ \cite{d_footnote}.

-\textit{Hierarchy for entanglement fidelity.---} We now turn to the problem of certifying the entanglement fidelity \eqref{fidelity} in the steering scenario.
-To this end, we introduce an SDP relaxation hierarchy that builds further on the approach used for Schmidt number certification.